|

 103. Teaching Drums: The best way

-to know if you've truly grasped a concept is to teach
+to know if you've truly grasped a concept on the drums is to

 104. Practice doubles and single